 Prespyopic implants are after-cataract implants whose aim is to achieve clear distance as well as near vision without glasses.
-Examples of this technology are the Panoptix (trifocal) implant and Symphony (extended depth of focus) implant.
+Examples of this technology are the Panoptix (trifocal) implant and Vivity (extended depth of focus) implant.
 Many patients who have cataract surgery with a presbyopic implant enjoy spectacle free vision after surgery.
 By comparison, with a standard monofocal implant, a patient who has a clear distance vision will need glasses for near work.

 Multifocal implants use the brain’s natural ability to focus on one image while suppressing another to achieve clear vision at all distances.
 The brain can attend to one image (a cinema screen, for example) while ignoring another image (the back of fellow cinema goers’ heads).
 A multifocal implant utilizes this ability by providing multiple images and allowing the brain to attend to one and suppress the others.